INSIGHT

 Frequently Asked Questions

-No, the entity is not required to prepare a CEDS.
-The entity is required to make a statement as to this fact.
-For clarity to users, we recommend a statement as to the reason why a CEDS is not included by made in this statement.
+Yes, the entity is required to prepare a CEDS.
+The entity is required to make a statement the entity is not required to prepare consolidated financial statements.
+For clarity to users, we recommend a statement as to the reason why a CEDS is not included.

 The CEDS will form part of the annual financial report and, as a result, will be subject to audit procedures.
 This will impact the scope of engagements with auditors.

-Determination of tax residency is complex, a matter of law, and may be required to be determined on an operation-byoperation basis (and not entity-by-entity).
+Determination of tax residency is complex, a matter of law, and may be required to be determined on an operation-by-operation basis (and not entity-by-entity).
 As a result, we recommend that entities consider obtaining formal advice from tax experts.
+ASIC has stated that ‘entities that determine tax residency in good faith and in accordance with the Commission of Taxation’s public guidance may declare that the tax residency status of a subsidiary is true and correct for the purpose of the CEDS.’

 Yes.
 All subsidiaries are required to be included.
 That the subsidiary is not a tax resident of any jurisdiction is required to be disclosed.

-The definition of a ‘body corporate’ in this context is not clearly defined within the Corporations Act 2001.
+The definition of a ‘body corporate’ in this context is not clearly defined within the Act.
 The Department of Finance has published a definition as follows:

 A legal entity, other than a body politic or a natural person.
 It includes a statutory corporation, a company and an incorporated association.